global-liquid-mob/global-liquid-mob.github.io/README.md

 * at each change of who is part of a given mob, there are _multiple_ other mobbers that have been working on that solution for roughly _the last four hours_, so there is effectively no "break" or "handoff".
 It is more akin to a continuous _flow_.
-* Learning is going on continuously, and it may turn out that the role of ["archivist"](https://github.com/willemlarsen/mobprogrammingrpg/blob/master/theArchivist.pdf) is elevated in this model to reinforce contginuous learning and commnication at multiple levels.
+* Learning is going on continuously, and it may turn out that the role of ["archivist"](https://github.com/willemlarsen/mobprogrammingrpg/blob/master/theArchivist.pdf) is elevated in this model to reinforce continguous learning and communication at multiple levels.

 Some minimally viable conditions can be met for almost all participants, _ideally_ continuously:
 1. a reliable computer connection,